Questions and answers

 - Renovations will not be carried out on the Atelier 5 building, and the building will be closed, resulting in the loss of 2,000 m2 of exhibition space.
 The Kunstmuseum will no longer be in a position to maintain the exhibition programme and presentation of the collections in accordance with its service agreement.
 International lending of artworks would grind to a halt owing to the poor delivery situation.
 Likely consequences of a limited offering: sponsorship income and third-party funds plummet, new bequests are not received.
 The museum no longer fulfils contractually agreed requirements (foundation charters, associated foundations) and has to cut back on its art education programmes for schools.
 The private funds secured for the “Kunstmuseum Bern of the future” project are dropped.
 Canton Bern suffers damage to its reputation.

-Hodlerstrasse 6 plays a pivotal role in the renovation project: the Kunstmuseum will gain a new administrative building and bistro in the immediate vicinity, meaning it will not have to build any additional expensive office spaces in the new replacement building.
-That will enable more space for culture and is a contribution toward sustainable real estate use.
+The Hodlerstrasse 6 building plays a pivotal role in the renovation project: the Kunstmuseum will gain a new administrative building and bistro in the immediate vicinity, meaning it will not have to build any additional expensive office spaces in the replacement building.
+That will enable more space for art and contributes toward sustainable real estate use.
 The solution also offers organisational advantages: there are strong operational interdependencies between many departments at the Kunstmuseum, with some examples being art education, the archive, curation of the collection and exhibition management.
 Housing the museum’s administration elsewhere in the city or region would also be financially inadvisable: additional rent would result in a permanent increase in the cost of operation going forward.
-The renovation of Hodlerstrasse 6 is included in the current cost estimate.
+The bistro can be run cost-efficiently separately from exhibition-related operations.

 Multiple benefits